-Remember that time Sarah Thomas made history by becoming the first official to work an NFL playoff game?
+Remember that time Sarah Thomas made history by becoming the first female official to work an NFL playoff game?
 What about the blown call that cost a Dallas Cowboys defender a good chunk of change?
 Better yet, how about the infamous no-call for pass interference in the NFC Championship Game?
 All of those things happened just last season, which put referees at the forefront of several debates between football fans everywhere once again.

 An NFL referee is either your team’s best friend or its worst enemy.
 There is no in-between about it.
 You either love them dearly or hate them unmercifully.
 The feelings toward NFL officiating will never change, either.